-- Herndon Farms has a proposed 140,000 square foot congregate care building planned for the commercial area which directly connects to 15-501 via a commercial drive and road to Vickers to 15-501 via a stoplight. - A 10,000 square foot children's daycare also directly connects to these access points.
+- Herndon Farms has a proposed 120,000-140,000 square foot congregate care building planned for the commercial. - A 10,000 square foot children's daycare also directly connects to these access points.

 Community/neighborhood gathering points.
 All residential units shall be within walking distance of a neighborhood gathering point, such as an active recreational facility, community center, school, or neighborhood park.